robbiew/goldmine/README.md

 # Gold Mine Community Door Server

-The [Github Pages Site](https://robbiew.github.io/goldmine/) contains instructions on how to join, setup as well as direct door codes if you want ot bypass the Gold Mine main menu.
+The [Github Pages Site](https://robbiew.github.io/goldmine/) contains instructions on how to join, setup as well as direct door codes.

-This repo contains scripts for Alpha Complex BBS.
-Unless you are planning on running a Game Server on a Talisman BBS, this repo is probably not for you.
+This repo is just the code for the goldmeminebbs.com Github pages.